elcicd/el-CICD-docs/tutorial.md

 1. Click on the `Build` button
 1. When the new build number appears, click on it
 1. Click on `Console` on the left-hand side
-1. When the logs pause and the `Input Requested` link appears, click on it
+1. When the logs pause and the `Input requested` link appears, click on it
 1. Select `PROMOTE` from the `test-cicd1` drop down
 1. Click the `Proceed` button

-To verify your change was promoted, check the logs of the newly deploy `test-cicd` image.
+To verify your change was promoted, check the logs of the newly deploy `test-cicd` image:

 ```
-oc project test-cicd-qa
     oc get pods
-oc logs test-cicd1-2-<someHash>
+    oc logs test-cicd1-3-<someHash>
 ```

 You should see your changes reflected in the logs:
 ```
     topicname value : qa topic changed
 ```

 You are ready to move onto the next step.